Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Hunter's Pack** (Guess)
-> Increases the damage of champions adjacent to Zorbu with a DEX score of 15 or higher by `$(amount)%`.
+> Increases the damage of champions adjacent to Zorbu with a DEX score of 15 or higher by 500%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>